-The post “The Games We Play,” outlines some of the top tools for earning more points & miles, for getting more out of our points & miles, for saving money, and getting elite perks for less.
-This post lists the tools we use to help us achieve these goals.
+The post “The Games We Play,” outlines some of the top techniques for earning more points & miles, for getting more out of our points & miles, for saving money, and getting elite perks for less.
+In this post, you’ll find the tools we use to help us achieve these goals.

 General tools for playing the miles and points game

-- Social media: Twitter and Facebook are the top public options for learning and sharing.
-Join the Frequent Miler Insiders Facebook group and/or follow us on Twitter.
-Also consider subscribing to our podcast, joining our Youtube channel, and following us on Instagram.
+- Social media: Instagram and Facebook are the top public options for interacting with us.
+Join the Frequent Miler Insiders Facebook group to ask questions and learn from others.
+For post notifications, you can also follow us on X (Twitter), Bluesky, and Threads.

 - News readers: Use a news reader, such as Feedly, to subscribe to blogs like Frequent Miler.